Generic name: fosphenytoin [ fos-FEN-i-toyn ]

 What other drugs will affect fosphenytoin?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking fosphenytoin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using fosphenytoin with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 More about fosphenytoin